Help and support for exporting

 Invest NI offers a range of advisory support to businesses planning to sell outside Northern Ireland:

 - Export Health Check - The Invest NI Export Health Check will help you assess your existing exporting capability.
-By answering a few short questions, you will be provide with a tailored guide that will give you the tools to develop your own bespoke export strategy.
+By answering a few short questions, you will be provided with a tailored guide that will give you the tools to develop your own bespoke export strategy.

 - Workshops - suitable for businesses of all sizes, whether currently exporting or planning to export.
 Practical Export Skills workshops can assist those with operational responsibility for export business or senior staff who want a thorough understanding of the processes and practicalities of exporting.
 Businesses participating also have the opportunity to avail of a one-to-one mentoring session with an experienced export adviser.
 Each workshop costs £50 (including VAT) per person.